The Law of Uniform Connectedness

 Your constantly-updated definition of the Law of Uniform Connectedness and collection of videos and articles

-76 shares
+84 shares

 What is the Law of Uniform Connectedness?

 The law of uniform connectedness is a fundamental Gestalt principle.
 It states that people see visually connected elements or ones with common characteristics to belong to the same group or unit.
-Humans perceive elements that share visual cues as more related than elements without them.
+Humans perceive elements that share visual cues as being more related than elements without them.
 Designers use this law to create a sense of cohesion, organization and hierarchy.

-In this video, author, designer and educator Mia Cinelli explains the importance of Gestalt principles in visual design and introduces a few of them.
+In this video, Author, Designer and Educator, Mia Cinelli explains the importance of Gestalt principles in visual design and introduces a few of them.

 Show Hide video transcript